Tedizolid: Mechanism of action

 Tedizolid phosphate (TR-701) is a prodrug activated by plasma or intestinal phosphatases to tedizolid (TR-700) following administration of the drug either orally or intravenously.
 Once activated, tedizolid exerts its bacteriostatic microbial activity through inhibition of protein synthesis by binding to the 50S ribosomal subunit (on the acceptor site) of the bacteria.

+Pharmacokinetic/pharmacodynamic (PK/PD) properties

+Tedizolid tablets have an oral bioavailability of >90%.
+Tedizolid has higher binding to plasma proteins (80%), longer half-life, and a larger volume of distribution compared to linezolid.
+It is primarily metabolized by the liver as an inactive sulphate conjugate (phase II reaction), with no metabolism by cytochrome P-450 enzymes.
+Less than 20% of the drug is excreted unchanged in the urine.
+Tedizolid bactericidal activity on vancomycin-resistant Enterococcus (VRE) and methicillin-resistant Staphylococcus aureus (MRSA) is time dependent.
+Correlations are closest between fAUC24/MIC and the tedizolid PK/PD index against MRSA and VRE.
+To achieve 1 $log_{10}$ kill (90% of organisms killed in every step), tedizolid fAUC24/MIC in neutropenic mouse models with a thigh infection with VRE and MRSA should be 14.2 and 138.5, respectively.
+The post-antibiotic effects of tedizolid against VRE and MRSA are 2.39 and 0.99 h, respectively.

 Clinical trials

 Tedizolid proved its noninferiority to linezolid in two phase-III trials, known as the ESTABLISH trials.

-Tedizolid is the second treatment approved by the FDA under the new federal law Generating Antibiotic Incentives Now (known as the GAIN Act).
-New antibiotics manufactured under this new act will be designed as a Qualified Infectious Disease Product (QIDP), allowing an expedited review by the FDA and an additional five years of market exclusivity.
+Tedizolid is the second treatment approved by the US Food and Drug Administration (FDA) under the Generating Antibiotic Incentives Now (known as the GAIN Act) federal law.
+New antibiotics manufactured under the act will be designated as a Qualified Infectious Disease Product (QIDP), allowing an expedited review by the FDA and an additional five years of market exclusivity.

 Adverse effects

 The most common adverse effects found in the clinical trials were nausea, headache, diarrhea, vomiting, and dizziness.
 Tedizolid has also been found to have hematologic (blood) effects, as shown in Phase-I studies in which subjects exposed to doses longer than 6 days showed a possible dose and duration effect on hematologic parameters.
 Its safety in patients with decreased levels of white blood cells has not been established.
 Patients on tedizolid are also at low risk of peripheral and optic neuropathy, similar to other members of the oxazolidinone class.